 The Stage, 7/6/2012

-There’s no doubt that shakespeare is the jewel in the crown of the London 2012 Festival, but there’s plenty more on the programme, too.
-Ruth Mackenzie , the project’s director, gives Simon Tait a flavour of what’s on offer
+There’s no doubt that Shakespeare is the jewel in the crown of the London 2012 Festival, but there’s plenty more in the programme, too.
+Ruth Mackenzie, the project’s director, gives Simon Tait a flavour of what’s on offer